ataberkcanitez/Migros-Courier-Tracking/README.md

 - You can use `Postman` to test `WebSocket` api. (can't share the websocket collection, you have to build it for yourself)
 - First click `new` then select `WebSocket Request` and enter the url `ws://localhost:8081/ws/courier-location`
 - Then click `Connect` button
+- Write your `request body` given above in the `Message` section
-- Then click `Send` button to send the request body above
+- Then click `Send` button to send the request

 ### Notes
 - Docker container is running on port `8081` to prevent any conflict with other applications.